bajajraghav153-wq/Ai-Operations-Analyst/README.md

 # AI Operations Analyst for SMBs

-An AI-powered business analyst that turns raw CSV data into clear, actionable insights.
+An AI-powered tool that helps small and mid-sized businesses understand where they are losing money and how to improve profits.

 ## Features
-- Upload business CSVs
+- Upload CSV business data
-- Detect profit leaks & inefficiencies
+- Detect profit leaks
+- Identify inefficient clients and projects
-- Plain-English explanations
+- Plain English explanations
 - Actionable recommendations

 ## Tech Stack
 - Streamlit
+- Python
 - Gemini AI
-- Python